 Case Summary

-The Michigan Republican Party and five party members filed suit in the United States District Court for the Western District of Michigan challenging the constitutionality of Michigan’s newly created Citizen Redistricting Commission.
-Plaintiffs alleged that the Commission's mandated partisan composition and member eligibility requirements infringed upon individuals' First and Fourteenth Amendment rights to freedom of speech, association, and equal protection.
-Plaintiffs sought both preliminary and permanent injunctive relief preventing the Secretary of State from implementing, administering, or otherwise enforcing the commission.
+On August 22, 2019, the Michigan Republican Party and five party members filed a federal lawsuit challenging the mandated partisan composition and eligibility requirements for members on the state’s newly created Independent Citizens Redistricting Commissioners as violating the 1st and 14th Amendment’s freedom of speech, association, and equal protection rights.
+They sought preliminary and permanent injunctive relief barring the Secretary of State from implementing, administering, or otherwise enforcing the Commission procedures.

-On November 25, 2019 the district court denied the plaintiffs’ motions for preliminary injunctions, which plaintiffs subsequently appealed to the U.S. Court of Appeals for the Sixth Circuit.
-On April 15, 2020 the Sixth Circuit affirmed the district court's denial of the plaintiffs' motions for preliminary injunctions, and later denied the plaintiffs' motion for rehearing en banc on June 18.
+• On November 25, 2019, the district court denied the preliminary injunction request and the plaintiffs appealed to the U.S. Court of Appeals for the 6th Circuit.
+On April 15, 2020, the 6th Circuit affirmed the district court’s decision.

 Case Library